David D. Smith: Sinclair Broadcast Group

 Prior to Ajit Pai's appointment under the first Donald Trump presidential administration as chairman of the Federal Communications Commission (FCC), Smith met with Pai to discuss deregulation of the FCC's media ownership rules.
 This meeting, plus Sinclair having been granted additional access to Donald Trump's presidential campaign, resulted in accusations that Sinclair was currying favor with the Trump administration in exchange for deregulation of the industry.
 In a meeting with Republican Party presidential candidate Donald Trump during the 2016 presidential election year, Smith told Trump, "We are here to deliver your message."

+In January 2024, it was revealed that Smith was financing a high-profile lawsuit accusing Baltimore City Public Schools of defrauding taxpayers all while WBFF-TV was extensively reporting on the case without disclosing Smith's role.
+A spokesperson for Sinclair Broadcast Group stated that Smith had not been involved in any of the reporting or editorial decisions concerning the station's coverage of the lawsuit and pledged to "appropriately disclose" Smith's role in future coverage of the lawsuit.
+After this, school system attorneys subpoenaed Smith to testify under oath in the case.
+Smith appeared in court on April 8, during which he objected to 64 questions, regularly invoking the First and Fourteenth Amendment to the United States Constitution.

+In July 2026, Smith threatened to sue Maryland governor Wes Moore over comments he made on MS NOW in which the he attempted to tie Smith to Jeffrey Epstein.
+Moore refused to retract his comments, noting that Epstein's funds held several hundred thousand dollars worth of investments in Sinclair Broadcast Group while Smith served as the broadcaster's chairman and CEO.
+Smith filed a lawsuit against Moore over his comments later that month.